aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 </aside>

 As you probably know, HTTP status codes are split into 5 different classes, each identified by the first digit of the status code.
-Here's a list of them with a description of what each one does:
+Here's a list of them with a description of what each one means:

 Class | Description
 ----- | -----------